 - A high level of accessibility (Google Lighthouse is a good tool to gauge 508 compliance and overall performance)

 A key mental framing to keep in mind is that for likely the first time in your team’s careers, their users will be using installed software outside the confines of a browser.
-The moment you remove a browser’s UI (and attendant UX features), users will assume a superior level of functionality so be ready to not only deliver on that expectation but also avoid the crutches a browser’s chrome provides for you.
-Said another way, there are no back buttons, refresh button and other niceties that browsers provide.
+The moment you remove a browser’s UI (and attendant UX features), users will assume a superior level of functionality, so be ready to not only deliver on that expectation but also avoid the crutches a browser’s chrome provides for you.
+A key side effect of how a PWA works is that there are no back buttons, refresh button and other niceties that browsers provide.

 Here are few fundamental considerations for a PWA that diverge a bit from a typical “best practices” web application:

 Mock screens with and without the browser UI to help uncover any potential layout issues.
 And remember that some users will be using your PWA as a web app in a browser (not all users will be using it in installed mode).